-Until recently, transient killer whales in Alaska had only been studied intensively in southeastern Alaska and in the Gulf of Alaska (from Prince William Sound, through the Kenai Fjords, and around Kodiak Island).
+Until recently, transient killer whales in Alaska had only been studied intensively in Southeast Alaska and in the Gulf of Alaska (from Prince William Sound, through the Kenai Fjords, and around Kodiak Island).
 In the Gulf of Alaska, Matkin et al. (1999) described two genetically distinct communities of transients which were never found in association with one another, the so-called 'Gulf of Alaska' transients and 'AT1' transients.
 Neither of these communities regularly associates with transient killer whales that range from California to southeastern Alaska, which has been termed the 'west coast' community.
-'Gulf of Alaska' transients are seen throughout the Gulf of Alaska, including occasional sightings in Prince William Sound and rare occurrences in southeast Alaska.
+'Gulf of Alaska' transients are seen throughout the Gulf of Alaska, including occasional sightings in Prince William Sound, and are seen rarely in Southeast Alaska and British Columbia.
 AT1 transients have only been observed in Prince William Sound and in the Kenai Fjords region, and are therefore partially sympatric with 'Gulf of Alaska' transients.
-Transients that associate with the 'Gulf of Alaska' community have been found to have two mtDNA haplotypes, neither of which is found in the west coast or AT1 communities.
+Transients within the 'Gulf of Alaska' community have been found to have two mtDNA haplotypes, neither of which is found in the west coast or AT1 communities.
 Members of the AT1 community share a single mtDNA haplotype.
-Transient killer whales from the 'west coast' community have been found to share a single mtDNA haplotype that is not found in the other communities.
+Transient killer whales from the 'west coast' communities.

 Additionally, all three communities have been found to have significant differences in nuclear (microsatellite) DNA (Barrett-Lennard 2000).
-Acoustic differences have been found, as well, as Saulitis et al. (2005) described acoustic differences between 'Gulf of Alaska' transients and AT1 transients.
+Acoustic differences have been found, as well; Saulitis et al. (2005) described acoustic differences between 'Gulf of Alaska' transients and AT1 transients.
 For these reasons, the 'Gulf of Alaska' transients are considered part of a population that is discrete from the AT1 population, and both of these communities are considered discrete from the 'west coast' transients.

-Recent research in western Alaska, particularly along the south side of the Alaska Peninsula and in the eastern Aleutian Islands, have identified transient killer whales that use acoustic calls similar to and mtDNA haplotypes identical with the Gulf of Alaska transients (NMML unpublished, NGOS unpublished), however their connection with Gulf of Alaska transients is equivocal considering there has been little documented interchange between these areas and nuclear DNA analysis has not been completed.
-AT1 haplotypes are also found in western Alaska, but nuclear DNA analysis indicates there is no recent connection between regions that share AT1 haplotypes (Wade 2004).
-However, samples from the central Aleutian Islands and Bering Sea have identified mtDNA haplotypes not found in Gulf of Alaska transients, suggesting the possibility there is some population structure in western Alaska (P. Wade pers comm.).
-At this point, there are insufficient data to resolve transient population structure in western Alaska.
+Recent research in western Alaska, particularly along the south side of the Alaska Peninsula and in the eastern Aleutian Islands, have identified transient killer whales with mtDNA haplotypes identical with the Gulf of Alaska transients (Zerbini et al. 2007, Matkin et al. 2007), however their connection with Gulf of Alaska transients is equivocal considering there has been little documented interchange between these areas and nuclear DNA analysis has not been completed.
+AT1 haplotypes are also found in western Alaska, but nuclear DNA assignment tests indicate these whales are part of an Aleutian Islands population rather than part of the AT1 population (Wade 2004).
+Samples from the central Aleutian Islands and Bering Sea have also identified mtDNA haplotypes not found in Gulf of Alaska transients, suggesting the strong possibility there is population structure in western Alaska (P. Wade pers comm.).
+At this point, analyses have not been completed to resolve transient population structure in western Alaska.
 Therefore, transient-type killer whales from the Aleutian Islands and Bering Sea are considered to be part of a single population that includes 'Gulf of Alaska' transients.
 Killer whales are seen in the northern Bering Sea and Beaufort Sea, but little is known about these whales.